 Bed Bug | Treatment

-When used properly, heat treatments can produce 100% kill ratio of all bed bugs in an infested home.
+When used properly, heat treatments can produce a 100% kill ratio of all bed bugs in an infested home.
 The thermal maximum temperature for bed bugs is 113 degrees F, with complete kill occurring at 120 degrees F for 2 hours.
-Thermal treatments are properly complemented and coupled by the appropriate use of control chemistries in harborage areas and the use of IGRs (insect growth regulators/reproductive regulation) to control the reproduction of any surviving bugs.
+Thermal treatments are properly complemented and coupled with the appropriate use of control chemistries in harborage areas and the use of IGRs (insect growth regulators/reproductive regulation) to control the reproduction of any surviving bugs.
 The correct coupling of this procedure ensures 100% kill of bed bug infestations and realistic control of re-introduced bugs in a realistic short-termed future.
-Furthermore, we suggest and provide mattress encasements, monitoring devices, and on-going strategies to maintain a bed bug free home.
+Furthermore, we suggest and provide mattress encasements, monitoring devices, and on-going strategies to maintain a bed bug-free home.

 Thermal Treatment for Bed Bugs

 Thermal (Heat) Treatments for bed bug removal are safe and effective for the control and eradication of bed bugs.
 It is imperative that the company you choose possesses the correct equipment to heat your home safely and effectively.
 Many small operations are unable to afford the necessary heating equipment so they buy less-expensive propane powered or steam equipment.
 Propane heating elements tend to heat too quickly and have thermal spikes which often result in damage to homes and even fires.
 Steam doesn’t penetrate household items or substrates effectively and is often under-powered for common bed bug infestations.
 Proper Thermal Heat Treatments utilize electrically powered, utilizing very powerful generators to produce a safe, deep heat, that will thoroughly treat your home or structure.